 VEXcode IQ has a DRIVETRAIN 4-motor device which will allow you to program your drivetrain.

-For more information on configuring a 4-Motor Drivetrain, view this article from the Knowledge Base.
+For more information on configuring a 4-Motor Drivetrain, view this article from the VEX Library.

 However, a 4-Motor Drivetrain device limits your robot turns to pivot turns.
 If your robot navigation requires different turns, motor groups can allow these.